-∞Note: This program can be completed entirely online.
-Not all general education options are offered online, however there will be a variety of online classes from which to choose in order to meet the requirements.
+- Courses applied to the Arizona General Education Curriculum (AGEC) may not be taken for Satisfactory/Unsatisfactory (S/U) Grading. - This program can be completed entirely online and/or in 8 week format.
+Not all general education options are offered online or in 8 week sessions; however there will be a variety of online and 8 week classes from which to choose in order to meet the requirements.